DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/5 File System Providers/FileSystemProviderBase/3 Methods/abortFileUpload().md

 Cancels the file upload.

 ##### return: Promise<any>
 A Promise that is resolved after the file upload is aborted.
-It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
+#include ref-promisedistinction

 ##### param(fileData): File
 The file that is being uploaded.